jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 	\end{align*}
 </p>

-Where <var>n</var> is an integer, multiplication by 2<sup><var>n</var></sup>
-can be computed with bit twiddling.
-If we pick <var>n</var> as an integer nearest to <var>x</var>, we simultaneously restrict <var>r</var>
+Where <var>n</var> is an integer, bit twiddling takes care of multiplication by 2<sup><var>n</var></sup>.
+If we pick <var>n</var> as an integer nearest to <var>x</var>, we simultaneously restrict <var>
-into [-0.5 ln 2, 0.5 ln 2].
+r</var> into [-0.5 ln 2, 0.5 ln 2].

 Approximation to exp <var>r</var> is fast because [-0.5 ln 2, 0.5 ln 2]
 is a short interval.
-The target function can be approximated with few terms to achieve the desired precision.
+We approximate exp <var>r</var> with few terms to achieve the desired precision.

 It is also precise because <var>r</var> is small.
-Computations involving small numbers are precise.
+Computations involving small numbers are accurate.
 Floating-points are dense near the origin since they are essentially scientific notation.
 In IEEE 754 binary formats, there is the same number of representations in (0, 1.5) and in (1.5, ∞).
 Therefore, it is wise to shift the domain close to 0.

 ### Transformations
-Most mathematical functions we compute have some nice property such as continuity, differentiability, or symmetry.
-Taking advantage of these properties allows omitting terms in the approximant and hence saving computations.
+Most mathematical functions we compute are well-behaved.
+We can save computations by taking advantage of continuity, differentiability, or symmetry.

 When a function <var>f</var> **passes through and is monotone at the origin**, divide it by the identity function and approximate the